 Correspondence with Tchaikovsky

-Two letters from Tchaikovsky to Clotilde Kleeberg have survived, dating from 1886 and 1891, and are available in English translations on this site:
+Two letters from Tchaikovsky to Clothilde Kleeberg have survived, dating from 1886 and 1891, and have been translated into English on this website:

 - Biographical Notes by Silke Wenzel (in German)